Skip to main content

 5. Take part in cross-functional projects.

 Do not lose any opportunity to join cross-functional projects either as a project team member or as a project leader.
-It is a great way to learn, increase business acumen, strengthen business relationship with other stakeholders, and improve the interpersonal and social skills.
+It is a great way to learn, increase business acumen, strengthen business relationships with other stakeholders, and improve interpersonal and social skills.

 6. Train the Organisation.

 Although collaboration is important, finance should not underestimate its knowledge.
 Our business partners are eager to learn many things from us.
-You can provide trainings like “Finance for Non-Finance” or “Advanced Excel”, etc. Such kind of trainings will help you to have business conversations with your stakeholders, and you will understand their business problems when they share examples from their day-to-day activities.
+You can provide training like “Finance for Non-Finance” or “Advanced Excel”, etc. Such training will help you have business conversations with your stakeholders, and you will understand their business problems when they share examples from their day-to-day activities.

 7. Get acquainted with the product list.

-You need to print out the products master list and go to the marketing team asking them about each product in the list and getting deep knowledge about each one: its features, benefits, pricing strategy, market share, position vs competition, etc.
+You need to print out the products master list, go to the marketing team, ask them about each product in the list, and get deep knowledge about each one: its features, benefits, pricing strategy, market share, position vs competition, etc.

 8. Meet external partners.